nullhardware/nullhardware-website/_reference/Hacking-101/picoCTF-2022-Greatest-Hits/solfire.md

 };
 ```

-To be honest, Solana wasn't something we were familiar with, but we did recently complete the excellent [Damn Vulnerable DeFi](https://www.damnvulnerabledefi.xyz/) Ethereum challenges, so maybe some of that knowledge will pay-off here.
+To be honest, Solana isn't something we are familiar with, but we did recently complete the excellent [Damn Vulnerable DeFi](https://www.damnvulnerabledefi.xyz/) Ethereum challenges, so maybe some of that knowledge will pay-off here.

-Researching the packages involved, we learn that [poc_framework](https://github.com/neodyme-labs/solana-poc-framework) is something like Hardhat - a way to deploy a test environment with our own users and smart contracts.
+It turns out [poc_framework](https://github.com/neodyme-labs/solana-poc-framework) is something like Hardhat - a way to deploy a Solana test environment with our own users and smart contracts.

+Let's see what this code is doing:

 ```rust
 let mut env_builder = LocalEnvironment::builder();